ihsotas0/Interfaced/notes/journal.md

 State.
 Only the dictator of the American State and a few high ranking officials have ever communicated with the Free World.

+## May 9, 2026

+Billionaires are already ready to leave Earth with rockets once Kessler syndrome is gone.
+Only a few decades before they abandon Earth.
+Because of this, no one cases about Earth, but some rare rich and poor do, not the Markets or the American State.
+New Eastern Bloc cares?

+American State (Fascist), Euro-Afro-Arab Markets w/ Australia (Hypercapitalist), New Eastern Bloc (Dengism), and some other nations like Japan, Pacific Islands, etc. not being integrated into the new world order.

+There are Blanks, which provide AC synthetic organic human bodies.